 The Belgian Army CJ-3As were assembled at Ateliers de la Dyle in Louvain, which had also been assembling Willys Jeeps for the military and civilian market in the Netherlands.
 Jan Hogendoorn reports that according to a former employee of Willys distributor Sieberg in the Netherlands, this arrangement continued until 1953 when Kaiser purchased Willys in the U.S. and NEKAF ("Nederlandse Kaiser-Frazer") took over assembly and distribution in the Netherlands.

 This example of a Belgian Army CJ-3A belongs to Philippe Deweerdt.
 See also a rear view (180K JPEG).

-It's possible Wilford in Belgium also lost the rights to distribute Willys as a result of the Kaiser purchase, but it's not clear how long Anciens Establissements Berg was involved in importing Jeeps.
-By 1956 "Ateliers de la Dyle" was listed on the serial number plates as the Belgian importer, but an article in Globetrotter magazine (200K JPEG) for March/April 1956 indicates Berg was still involved, and shows both CJ-3Bs and CJ-5s on display at that year's "Salon l'agriculture."
+It's possible Wilford in Belgium also lost the rights to distribute Willys as a result of the Kaiser purchase.
+By 1956 "Ateliers de la Dyle" was listed on the serial number plates as the Belgian importer, but an article in Globetrotter magazine (200K JPEG) for March/April 1956 indicates Anciens Establissements Berg was now involved in importing Jeeps, and shows both CJ-3Bs and CJ-5s on display at that year's "Salon l'agriculture."